 We all know that healthtech helps predict the spread of diseases, track pandemic outbreaks, and contain them.
 But there are other new developments in the future of healthcare that will change the way we live.

 Right now, healthtech (also known as digital health) is the fastest-growing verticle in healthcare.
 It refers to any product or service that’s enabled, or revolutionized by, technology.
 So far, so Sci-Fi.
 But healthtech is all around us already…

 Yep, you’ve already got this one.
 Fitness trackers (like FitBits) are health wearables.
 We like knowing we’ve put in my 10.000 steps.
 But other types of knowledge about what’s happening in our bodies can be more vital.
 For some people, it’s their heart rate; for others, their blood pressure, or their oxygen supply.

 Continuously measuring these things makes a huge difference for people with chronic conditions.
 And these wearables don’t just make the invisible visible; they also act as a kind of coach.
 They empower wearers to become active participants in managing their health condition.
 Immediate feedback from a wearable can change habits; habits can change health; and health saves lives.

 Wearables are particularly relevant in the time of Covid-19.
 But they will continue to be so well beyond it, as part of a bigger drive towards preventative or pro-active health care.

-3D-printing technology still sounds like sci-fi.
+3D-printing technology still sounds far-fetched.
 But it’s here, and it’s a quiet revolution in healthcare.
 Technology like this can create everything from personalized prosthetics to bio-tissues and blood vessels, at a fraction of the past cost.
 It transforms organ transplants and tissue repair.
 It can even produce realistic skin grafts for burn victims.

 In 2020, researchers at the Rensselaer Polytechnic Institute in Troy, New York, managed to develop a method for printing 3D-print living skin, along with blood vessels.